 To improve on the quality of the video you take, look for an image stabilizer feature, which helps eliminate the effects of shaky hands.

 Cutting and organizing scenes means using media bins (where video, still images and audio clips reside), timelines (where you’ll sync audio and arrange scene transitions) and storyboards (used to arrange scenes in order).
 The software should also include a large selection of transitions, which visually bridge the gap from one scene to the next.

 Audio mixing tools enable you to add sounds and music to your video, beyond the ambient sounds or speech captured while filming.
 Using title design tools, you can overlay the screen with text.

-If you’re sharing your video creation with an audience, you’re probably using the internet – YouTube or Facebook are the most popular destinations for homemade videos – and most video editing software enables you to upload your creations to these services from within the program.
+If you’re sharing your video creation with an audience, you’re probably using the internet to do so.
+YouTube and Facebook are the most popular destinations for homemade videos, and most video editing software enables you to upload your creations to these services from within the program.
 The software should also let you export to a file optimized for a DVD, smartphone or tablet, or Blu-ray disc.

 Training & Community

 Working in isolation can be lonely and frustrating; sometimes it really helps to have someone there to consult and collaborate with.
 The best video editing software offers free tutorials, online communities and technical support that’s helpful and easy to find.

 Transforming raw footage into a finished video that captures and entertains audiences is a time-consuming task that requires patience and great attention to detail.
 But the rewards are worth the hours it takes to learn the software and create a video that showcases your unique vision.